cnrancher/autok3s/docs/tencent/README.md

 ## Usage
 User can get the flags available for tencent providers according to the `autok3s <sub-command> --provider tencent --help`.

+**ENABLE CCM**

+When enabling CCM, if you customize the CIDR of the cluster, you may also need to create a routing table so that the POD can communicate with the VPC normally.
+You can create routing table manually from the Tencent Cloud console, or by the [route-ctl](https://github.com/TencentCloud/tencentcloud-cloud-controller-manager/tree/master/route-ctl).

 ### Setup K3s Cluster
 If already have access information in `$HOME/.autok3s/config.yaml` you can use the simplified command.
 ```bash